austinreynolds/analytics_demo/README.md

-### Disclaimer: **I am not an investment professional.
-None of my work within or related to this repository should be considered investment advice.
-It is not.**

 # Bottom line up front
-From the conclusion in [notebook 3](./3_understanding.ipynb):
+- You probably don't understand your business as well as you think.
+- Dashboards and SQL are not data analysis tools
+- *What am I missing?* is the most important question in data.
+- Analysts must over-measure then distill (using machine learning).
 - Statistical testing (A/B/n) is important, but we need better theories to test.
-- You probably don't understand your business as well as you think.
-- Using data to learn about your business requires more than dashboards and SQL.
-- The most important (and daunting) question in data is: *What am I missing?*
-- Analysts must therefore over-measure, then distill using ML.
+This is how you get them.

+See [notebook 3](./3_understanding.ipynb) for more information.

 # Intro
 This project uses a simple Linux setup to model stock market data.
 Because it was written on a powerful GPU-enabled workstation, it may require modification to run in different environments.
 The data are from the [Sharadar Core US Equities Bundle](https://data.nasdaq.com/databases/SFA).
 Environmental variables `NASDAQ_DATA_API_KEY` and `DATA_HOME` are expected.
 [Anaconda](https://www.anaconda.com/download) is used for the Python distribution.